Close

 • Financing: Yes

-The company’s entry-level model, the AIR, is $299 per pair—one of the lowest prices on this list.
-It lacks the advanced features of more expensive MDHearing models, such as dual directional microphones (which help filter out unwanted noise) and Bluetooth capability.
+All MDHearing models are registered with the U.S. Food and Drug Administration (FDA) and are FDA-cleared.
+The company’s entry-level model, the AIR, is $297 per pair on sale—one of the lowest prices on this list.
+It lacks the advanced features of more expensive MDHearing hearing aids, such as dual directional microphones (which help filter out unwanted noise) and Bluetooth capability.
 But it still comes with advanced noise reduction, rechargeable batteries, feedback cancellation, telecoil technology, and customizable options that make it a good budget-friendly pick.

 If you ever have problems with your devices, MDHearing has licensed audiologists on staff who can answer any questions you have by phone or email.
 MDHearing doesn’t include hidden costs or equipment fees, so you can be sure the price you see is the true cost.
 You’ll also get a 45-day money-back guarantee.